PGSSoft/AutoMate/Documentation/Sections/XCUIElementQuery.md

 ```

 `elements(withLabelsMatching:comparisonOperator:)` is a similar method but
-can be used when looking for an element which label can match to one from many texts.
+can be used when looking for an element which label can match one of many texts.

 **Example:**